 Make Your Airplane's Tail

-Fold the top layer of the paper down to make the first wing of your paper airplane.
+Fold down the top layer of the paper to make the first wing of your paper airplane.
 At the nose, the wing should be slightly above the middle layer of the paper.
-At the back, it should be slightly above the bottom of the tail you made in the last step.
+At the back, it should be slightly above the bottom of the tail you made in the previous step.

-Repeat the process on the other side to make the second wing of your origami airplane.
+Repeat the process on the other side to make the second wing of your origami paper airplane.

 Fly Your Simple Paper Airplane

-Hold your plane at the widest part of the base and gently send it flying across the room!
+Now it's time to test your paper airplane.
+Hold your plane at the widest part of the base, and gently send it flying.
 If you're having trouble getting your plane to fly, examine it carefully to make sure it is symmetrical.
 If one side is even slightly larger than the other, your plane won't fly straight.

-Don't worry if you need to make a few practice airplanes before finding a method that works for you!
-Paper airplanes, just like other forms of origami, take a bit of patience to learn how to make correctly.
+Don't worry if you need to make a few practice airplanes before finding a method that works for you.
+Paper airplanes, just like other forms of origami, take a bit of patience to learn how to make them.